Hola! What do you picture when you think of traveling to Mexico?

 Cultural things to do in Mexico

-Strolling the Malecon and looking at the sculptures is a highlight of a visit to Puerto Vallarta.
+Strolling the malecon and looking at the sculptures is a highlight of a visit to Puerto Vallarta.

-14) Explore the magical town of San Miguel de Allende
+15) Explore the magical town of San Miguel de Allende

-A UNESCO World Heritage Site, it’s one of the most enchanting destinations in Mexico – even voted the “best city in the world” a few times by readers of Travel + Leisure and Conde Nast Traveler.
+A UNESCO World Heritage Site, it is one of the most enchanting destinations in Mexico – even voted the “best city in the world” a few times by readers of Travel + Leisure and Conde Nast Traveler.

 You won’t lack for things to do in San Miguel de Allende.
-From a ceremonial mask museum to botanical gardens, there’s lots going on in the city.
+From a ceremonial mask museum to botanical gardens, there’s lots going on in the city!

-15) Learn about Frida Kahlo
+16) Learn about Frida Kahlo

 You can see some of her oil paintings, photos, dresses, beauty products, the bed in which she slept and even her wheelchair – all of which offer poignant insights into her remarkable life.

 The museum is one of the most popular places to see in Mexico City, so be sure to book your ticket in advance (and don’t miss your time slot!).